prembioinfo/Team-Doudna/README.md

 E-MAIL: *Your e-mail*
 SLACK USERNAME: @+*username*
 BIOSTACK: *Name of biostack you chose.
-The only first letter is capital*
+The only first letter is capital* TWITTER HANDLE:@*username*
+HAMMING DISTANCE: *Hamming distance between SLACK USERNAME and TWITTER HANDLE, output would be obtained as a numeric value*
 ```
 ***After you get the desired output, please name your file yourname_stage_0_script.py/R/sh etc;
 An example: Premnath_stage0_script.py***